 Investors able to purchase IPOs at the issue price fared well last quarter.
 We estimate that the ratio of IPOs that opened at prices above the issue price compared to IPOs that opened at or below the issue price was approximately 2.5:1.
 Quarter to quarter, the ratio improved.
 In 3Q, the ratio was approximately 2:1.
 In 2Q, the ratio was approximately 3:1, and in 1Q the ratio was approximately 4:1.

 From an industry perspective, IPO activity was consistent quarter over quarter.
 The top three sectors once again were Healthcare, Finance and Technology.

 Looking ahead, we think the market for IPOs is likely to remain bullish into 2018.
-On the positive side, economic growth, led by the employment environment, appears to be accelerating; volatility remains low on a historical basis; and corporate earnings growth is expected to hit a double-digit rate, as the dollar stabilizes and oil prices continue to recover and tax rates decline.
+On the positive side, economic growth, led by the employment environment, appears to be accelerating; volatility remains low on an historical basis; and corporate earnings growth is expected to grow at double-digit rate, as the dollar stabilizes, oil prices continue to recover and tax rates decline.

 John Eade, President, Argus Research

 Table 1 features the Argus Top 30 Promising Potential IPO candidates.
 This list has been selected from companies that have already filed S-1s with the SEC.
 The list is based on factors that Argus believes are important for success in an IPO, including solid sales and earnings growth, a clean balance sheet, brand names, attractive industries and current management/ownership.
 Two of the companies that were on the Argus Top 30 list last quarter (Rhythm Pharmaceuticals and Loma Negra Corp.) completed IPOs in 3Q.
 Rhythm's opening versus issue gain was 37%, while Loma's was 14%.